Documentation

 Securing SSH access is a critical step in protecting your server from unauthorized access.
 By default, SSH is often accessible from any IP address, which can expose the server to brute-force attacks and other security risks.

-The SSH Restriction & Firewall IP Whitelisting System is a security feature designed to significantly reduce unauthorized access to servers by restricting SSH (port 22) access to a predefined set of trusted IP addresses only.
+The SSH Lockdown & Firewall IP Whitelisting System is a security feature designed to significantly reduce unauthorized access to servers by restricting SSH (port 22) access to a predefined set of trusted IP addresses only.

 Step 1: Navigate to Your Server #